Up to 30,000 hospital procedures cancelled as medical scientists strike again

 The strike action involves the withdrawal of routine laboratory services, such as the analysing of blood and urine samples, scans and other tests, from 8am to 8pm, which affects routine hospital and GP services across the country.

-If no resolution is found by the end of next week, MLSA has indicated that its members will be left with no choice but to strike for three days the following week.
+If no resolution is found by the end of this week, MLSA has indicated that its members will be left with no choice but to strike for three days next week.

 Announcing the strike earlier this month, MLSA chairperson Kevin O’Boyle said scientists want the issues surrounding pay and career development addressed by the HSE, Department of Health and Department of Public Expenditure.